YarnSpinnerTool/YarnSpinner/CONTRIBUTING.md

 ### Branches

-All of Yarn Spinner's in-progress work happens on the `develop` branch.
-When we make a release, we merge from `develop` into `main`.
-This means that `main` is always in a releasable state.
+All of Yarn Spinner's in-progress work happens on the `main` branch.
+When we make a release, we create a new release directly from `main`.
+This means that `main` is always in a state of flux.

 ### Code and other contributions